oracle-livelabs/security/oci-vss-qualys-agent/common/orm-deploy.md

 ### Prerequisites

 - Oracle Cloud Infrastructure account credentials (User, Password, Tenant, and Compartment)
-- User must have required permissions, quota to deploy resources.
+- User must have required permissions, and quota to deploy resources.

 ## Task 1: Login and Create Stack using Resource Manager